 Rounding the bend at the end of The Wizarding World's impeccably detailed Hogsmeade village, the sight of Hogwarts Castle punctures the sky and stirs the senses.
 The mythic building, which had previously only existed in the minds of adoring readers and on screen as part of the film series, looks picture-perfect in person.
 To board Forbidden Journey, guests pass through its gates and into the majestic castle.

 Ambling through Hogwarts is, in itself, an immersive attraction.
 Nestled throughout the queue are artifacts from Rowling's world that will delight ardent fans.
 Hey!
 There's the Mirror of Erised.
 And look!
 We're entering Professor Sprout's Herbology gardens.
+In California, there are stunning views of the Hollywood hills to add to the ambiance.

 Going Along for the Harry Potter Ride

 The Potter-clueless, however, need not worry.
 If you don't know a Whomping Willow from a weeping willow, you'll still be charmed by the discoveries at every turn.
 And when you enter the castle's portrait gallery and discover the paintings come to life, you'll be captivated by the talking characters, even if you don't have a clue what they're saying.
-The seamless theme park magic I referred to earlier is abundant in the gallery.
+The seamless theme park magic we referred to earlier is abundant in the gallery.
 Of course, oil paintings can't really come to life; yet, the effect is so well done, guests can't help but go along for the ride.

 Going along for the ride is the whole point of Forbidden Journey.
 Professor Dumbledore, Hogwarts' headmaster, has opened the school to the outside world for the first time and has invited muggles (non-wizards) to learn about its history.
 Guests enter his office, and the professor (actor Michael Gambon) welcomes them.
 Dumbledore's ultra-high-resolution, high-frame-rate projected image (a trick that attraction conjurers have used before) is somewhat realistic, if a bit ethereal.